Compressing Language Models for Specialized Domains: Data Processing

 \section{Data \& Processing}

-Table \ref{tab:tasks_splits} shows the splits for the datasets used in our experiments, split by category.
-For the domain-specific tasks, we also show examples of how these are formatted for zero-shot LM evaluation.
-Namely, in Table \ref{tab:legal_task_examples_a} we show examples for all tasks that form the legal domain benchmark and in Table \ref{tab:biomedical_task_examples_a} for the tasks that form the biomedical domain benchmark.
+Table~\ref{tab:task-statistics} shows the splits for the datasets used in our experiments, split by category.
+We also show examples of how the domain-specific tasks are formatted for zero-shot LM evaluation.
+These are presented in Tables \ref{tab:task-examples-legal} and \ref{tab:task-examples-biomedical} for the legal and biomedical domains, respectively.

 In the majority of cases, we use the task datasets exactly as implemented by the EleutherAI LM Evaluation Harness \citep{gao-etal-2024-framework}.
-We highlight exceptions where additional preprocessing was required, below:
+We highlight the exceptions where additional preprocessing was required, below: